zehanort/openclio/README.md

 ## 3. Usage & Examples

-To use `openclio` to classify the arguments of an OpenCL kernel, first we need to compile it to LLVM IR (i.e., the intermediate representation used by OpenCL).
-One way to achieve this is by using the LLVM compiler `clang`:
+To use `openclio` to classify the arguments of an OpenCL kernel, one can either use the kernel file of interest directly or an LLVM IR version of it (i.e., the intermediate representation used by OpenCL).
+For the latter, make sure that the LLVM IR file has been produced in a way similar to the following:

 ```
 $ clang -c -x cl -emit-llvm -S -cl-std=CL2.0 -Xclang -finclude-default-header -fno-discard-value-names examples/vadd1.cl -o examples/vadd1.ll
 ```

-**IMPORTANT NOTE**: Whatever you do to compile your kernel to LLVM IR, **make sure to keep the initial argument names**.
+**IMPORTANT NOTE 1**: Whatever you do to compile your kernel to LLVM IR, **make sure to keep the initial argument names**.
 In the example above, `clang` would have discarded and replaced them with other identifiers of its liking had we not used the `-fno-discard-value-names` flag!

+**IMPORTANT NOTE 2**: If you intend to use `openclio` with kernel files directly, make sure that `clang` (i.e., the default compiler of the LLVM ecosystem) is installed on your machine and is visible as `clang` from your command line.

 We are now ready to see `openclio` in action!